"Recentering: Asian Spaces, Cultures and Ideas in the 21st Century"

 IAFOR's peer review process, which involves both reciprocal review and the use of Review Committees, is overseen by conference Organising Committee members under the guidance of the Academic Governing Board.
 Review Committee members are established academics who hold PhDs or other terminal degrees in their fields and who have previous peer review experience.

-If you would like to apply to serve on the ACAH Review Committee, please send your CV to email@example.com.
+If you would like to apply to serve on the ACAH2019 Review Committee, please visit our application page.